openwfm/regression/README.md

 To run the regression tests, you need to have the following dependencies installed:

 - GNU compilers
-- NETCDF and HDF5 (as needed by WRF)
+- NetCDF and HDF5 (as needed by WRF)
-- Python >= 3.8 with following libraries:
+- Python >= 3.8 with the following libraries:
   - f90nml
   - netCDF4 < 2.0
   - NumPy < 2.0

-To install the dependences using conda:
+To install the dependencies using conda:

     conda env create -f install/regression.yml
     conda activate regression